Abingdon Learning Trust

-The Abingdon Learning Trust (ALT) is a multi-academy trust, exempt charity and company limited by guarantee, based in Abingdon-on-Thames, Oxfordshire, England.
+ALT Trust (formerly Abingdon Learning Trust) is a multi-academy trust, exempt charity and company limited by guarantee, based in Abingdon-on-Thames, Oxfordshire, England.
 Four academies are part of the trust, two secondary schools: John Mason School and Fitzharrys School (including their shared sixth form, JMF6 Abingdon), and two primary schools: Rush Common School and St Michael's Church of England Primary School.

+The Trust announced in July 2026 that it would be known as "ALT Trust" from September.
+This name change became official on 18 September 2026.

 History

 Early formation

 The Abingdon Learning Trust was formed in Abingdon-on-Thames, Oxfordshire on 1 February 2012 as the Rush Common Academy Trust.
 It was announced in 2016 that John Mason, Fitzharrys, and Rush Common School planned to join together as the ALT, and the company's name was officially changed on 9 August 2016.

 Governance

 As of March 2025, the Abingdon Learning Trust has four members and twelve trustees (including one associate trustee).

+On 20 April 2020, Sarah Brinkley, who had been headteacher at John Mason School since 2015, became Executive Headteacher and Director of Secondary Education at the Trust.
+Brinkley left her role as Executive Headteacher in 2022, remaining the Director of Secondary Education until her resignation on 2 July 2023.

 The Trust's Head of Governance is Jane Johnson.
 The Deputy Head of Governance is Debbie Brooks.

 The Trust's CEO is Fiona Hammans.
 Zoe Bratt was named the CFO of the Trust on 1 March 2012.
 Bratt is also the Trust's COO.
 The chair of the Trust's members is Jacqui Canton.